 Keeping Jesus company in the Blessed Sacrament – Holy Hour for Coronavirus Pandemic this evening.
 8-9pm.
 We will be meeting together again tonight in a spirit of community and prayer from 8-9pm.
 Once again at 8pm this evening, I invite you if you are able to join with me, I will be holding my Holy Hour with the Lord online in the Blessed Sacrament again this evening from 8-9pm.

 You can access Eucharistic Adoration online by simply typing in “Eucharistic Adoration” into your browser or click on the site I use which is www.savior.org.
 As before, you are most welcome to join in with me if you are able.
 Please do consider joining in yourself at home if you can, even if it is only for a few moments to offer a prayer or thought during 8-9pm.

 Tonight, let us remember before the Lord those who are struggling in these days and who carry heavy burdens because of the pandemic.
 Let us remember those parts of our world where the virus is quickly spreading and is causing great suffering.
+Let us continue to remember our nation the UK, the people of India, Brazil, Australia, USA and other nations struggling with rising cases in these days.
 Let us remember to keep all the peoples in our world and global Community affected by the virus in our prayers.

 Suggested Prayer points:

 (i) We continue to hold up in prayer those who are sick, suffering and those who have died.

 (ii) We pray for those who care for them, their friends and families.
 May our loving Lord draw close to all NHS Medical and Care Staff in need of refreshment, strength to continue and personal support in mind, body and spirit.